Program Description and Curriculum

 Training Philosophy

 Our internship program is founded on the principles and values of the local clinical scientist model (Stricker and Trierweiler in Volume 50, Number 12, American Psychologist, 1995, 995-1002).
-We consider the clinical setting to be analogous to a scientific laboratory with scientist-practitioners.
-The model values the scientific skills of intensive observation and problem solving.
+We consider the Center to be the setting where interns’ develop the skills of intensive observation and problem solving in the service of excellent patient care.
 It incorporates the following approaches:

 • Receptivity to multiple approaches to a problem